willvieira/ms_STM-managed/manuscript/manuscript.md

 # Introduction

-There is a growing concern about how tree species will respond to climate change, and how fast they can migrate to keep pace with warming temperature.
+There is a growing concern about how tree species will respond to climate change, and how fast they can migrate to keep pace with climate warming.
-Correlative statistical models have projected large range shifts following warming temperature, such as the migration of plant species hundreds of kilometers northward by the end of this century [@Malcolm2002; @Mckenney2007].
+Correlative statistical models have projected large range shifts following temperature increases, such as the migration of plant species hundreds of kilometers northward by the end of this century [@Malcolm2002; @Mckenney2007].
 While the range of short-lived mobile species may keep pace with climate change [@Chen2011], the range of long-lived tree species generally does not [@Harsch2009; @Zhu2012].
-In fact, trees of eastern North America have shifted their range limits at less than 50% of the pace required to keep up with warming temperature [@Sittaro2017].
+In fact, trees of eastern North America have shifted their range limits at less than 50% of the pace required to keep up with temperature increases [@Sittaro2017].
 This mismatch between climate conditions and forest community composition will likely lead to maladaptation of trees to their environment, and therefore a possible loss of future forest productivity [@Aitken2008].
 Assess the mechanisms determining species range limits is, therefore, critical for formulating adaptive management strategies [@Becknell2015].